 The earlier you start, the more effective your HIV treatment will be.
 If you take your medication exactly as indicated, it is possible to reduce the viral load in the blood so that it is difficult to detect.

-There are several ways to prevent or reduce the risk of STDs or STIs:
+There are several ways to prevent or reduce the risk of STDs or STDs:

 - Refrain from suspicious sexual contact.
 The most effective way to prevent sexually transmitted infections is to abstain from sexual contact.

 - Stay with one uninfected partner.
-Another reliable way to prevent STIs is a long-term relationship in which both people have sexual contact only with each other and neither partner is infected.
+Another reliable way to prevent STDs is a long-term relationship in which both people have sexual contact only with each other and neither partner is infected.

 - Use a condom consistently and correctly.
 Use a new latex condom for each sexual intercourse.

-Non-barrier forms of contraception, such as birth control pills or intrauterine devices (IUDs), do not protect against STIs.
+Non-barrier forms of contraception, such as birth control pills or intrauterine devices (IUDs), do not protect against STDs.

 - Do not drink too much alcohol and do not use drugs.
 If you are under the influence, you are more likely to take a risk.